-Figure 4: Local/Other Agency Usage & Number of Devices for FY 2020 their mission critical communication needs.
+While the majority of users benefit from the 97% mobile area coverage currently provided by the MSWIN network, some localities require increased portable coverage to ensure adequate in-building coverage for their mission critical communication needs.
 In order to ensure increased interoperability among first responders, the WCC partners with these localities to integrate these additional local-owned sites into the MSWIN network.
 This provides a cost savings to the county as they save funds by utilizing MSWIN infrastructure.
 In addition, most counties allow all MSWIN users to roam on their local-owned sites which increases the MSWIN coverage area.